Bill Cosby Reaches Settlement With Seven Women Who Accused Him Of Sexual Assault

 — The Associated Press (@AP) April 5, 2019

 While a settlement was reached between AIG and the seven women, it is far from official.
 The judge overseeing the defamation case must approve of the settlement.
-Not much is known about the terms of the settlement, though the plaintiff’s identities are public knowledge.
+Not much is known about the terms of the settlement, though the plaintiffs’ identities are public knowledge.
 They include Barbara Bowman, Tamara Green, and Therese Serignese — all of whom have accused Cosby of sexual assault in the past.
 Cosby himself has admitted to wrongdoing — in a 2006 deposition, he did confirm that he gave Serignese quaaludes before a sexual encounter, back in 1976 when the two were in Las Vegas.
 She was 19-years-old at the time.

 Loyola Law School professor Laurie Levenson weighed in on the matter, noting that, between his conviction and limited resources, Cosby may have little bargaining power to contest any decisions on the settlement.